 Side note: later on we switched over to Siteground a now we are on BigScoots.

 In today’s world, it’s so easy that even your elderly neighbor can do it.
 Seriously, it only takes a couple of clicks to set up the whole thing, and if you don’t want to hire a web developer from Fiverr, I’ll try to provide you with the clearest and concise quite on how to do so.

-How to Start a WordPress Blog for Cheap
+How to Start a Blog on a Budget – The Beginner’s Guide